hachuu/Speaking-English/FreeTalking/unit_718_Kids_use_more_of_the_brain_than_adults.md

 This process is gradual over time and finishes up around 19 years of age.
 =>

+I make success to gradual development by studying hard.
+BETTER I succeed in gradual development by studying hard.

 2. duality
 This brain duality could help explain why children heal faster from brain injuries.
 =>

+My character is duality.
+BETTER My character has duality.

 ## summary
 - The Scientists have been studying the interaction of the left side and right side of the brain.